 This Plan applies to all COTP facilities, including the transmission towers, conductors, right of way, substations, compensation station, communication sites, and all associated equipment.
 TANC does not own any transmission facilities below 500kV, or any distribution level facilities that serve retail customers.
-The COTP was designed and is maintained to always to be in full compliance with applicable California Public Utilities Commission (CPUC) General Order 95 Rules for Overhead Electric Line Construction.
+The COTP was designed and is maintained to always be in full compliance with applicable CPUC General Order (GO) 95 Rules for Overhead Electric Line Construction.